Miley Cyrus Faces Nude Photo Scandal Ahead Of Liam Hemsworth Wedding, ‘The Voice’ Season 13 Return

 Miley Cyrus has reportedly been targeted with a nude photo scandal.

-As she prepares for her potentially upcoming wedding with fiancé Liam Hemsworth, the 24-year-old singer has been named as one of the latest celebrities targeted by hackers.
+As she prepares for her potential upcoming wedding with fiance Liam Hemsworth, the 24-year-old singer has been named as one of the latest celebrities targeted by hackers.

-According to a report by In Touch Weekly magazine on April 13, nude photos of Miley Cyrus surfaced recently online and she wasn’t the only celebrity targeted in the latest round of hackings.
+According to a report by In Touch Weekly on April 13, nude photos of Miley Cyrus surfaced recently online and she wasn’t the only celebrity targeted in the latest round of hackings.
 Instead, she follows actresses Amanda Seyfried and Emma Watson, whose photos reportedly appeared on the same website weeks ago.

 Other celebrities targeted include Kate Hudson, Rosario Dawson, and Dianna Agron.